unitaryfoundation/unitaryhack/src/projects/Pauli_Propagation.md

 date: 2025-04-02
 summary: A framework for simulating quantum circuits and quantum systems in the Pauli basis
 tags:
-  - Julia
+  - julia
-  - Quantum Circuits
+  - circuits
-  - Quantum Simulation
+  - simulation
-  - Quantum Computing
+  - pauli strings
 ---

 `PauliPropagation.jl` is a Julia package for Pauli propagation simulation of quantum circuits.